-I am a contributing writer (a monthly column) at The Diplomat.
+I write a regular monthly column at The Diplomat.

 Here is my Facebook page.

-My television news appearances, on BBC mostly, can be watched here.
+My television news appearances, on BBC and Channel NewsAsia mostly, can be watched here.

 I received my PhD in political science from Ohio State University, with a specialization in international relations and political theory.
 My IR subfields are international security and international organization.